dainst/chronontology-backend/README.md

 data with other applications, so that they can get enriched by the yet to be developed "connect" component.

+Also make sure to check out the Rest Api [Reference](docs/rest-api-reference.md)!

 ### Configuring the application

 Depending on which configuration you want, and also for configuring other application details,